Force over Distance: Chapter 43

 Now.

-Now was the time to attack, before any of them came around the back of the monitor banks, before they made an effort to completely secure the room, but he could do nothing, nothing, nothing but watch as—
+Now was the time to attack, before any of them came around the back of the monitor banks, before they secured the room, but he could do nothing, nothing, nothing but watch as—

 Scott opened fire with his Nakai weapon.
-The blast kicked back hard into his shoulder, knocking him back before he braced his feet and fired again.
+The blast kicked hard into his shoulder, knocking him back before he braced his feet and fired again.
 And again.
 And again.
-His face was set, his eyes were narrowed, and he swept the room in fast arcs.

-Young was distracted by the light, the sound, the pain, the cold, but, beneath it all, and behind him—
+Young was pummeled by waves of light, of sound, of pain, of cold, but beneath it all and behind him—

 Something scraped across the floor.